by19880401/ObjectivaInterviewDemo/README.md

 # ObjectivaInterviewDemo
-The interview code for the Objectiva, we will keep maintaining it.
+It's the interview demo for Objectiva LLC, share you.